 Simple enough, except that we first needed to figure out what was

 actually wrong with the Discover data.
-You can read more about the "fix" if you're interested, but suffice it to say that Discover Card transaction downloads have been fixed.
+You can read more about the "fix" if you're interested, but suffice it to say that Discover Card transaction downloads have worked great since.

 The following functionality was implemented: